Preparing for exams

 It’s important to pick the right programme to go with your needs.
-Here are some common questions you may have when doing your research on where to study in Bristol.
+Here are some common questions you may have when doing your research on where to study in Bristol face to face, or online from anywhere in the world!

-For you to benefit the most from your English course, you’ll need to be on the right course.
-When we meet you before any course, you must take our free initial assessment unless you already have relevant results from a previous exam.
+For you to benefit the most from your English course, we will need a clear idea of your English level.
+Therefore, when we first meet, you must take our free initial assessment unless you already have relevant results from a previous exam.

-There are only three maximum in a class, and the lessons are shorter at 75 minutes because of concentration levels, and the possibility to do some written and listening exercises after the lesson instead of using class time online.
+There are only three students in a class, and the lessons are a maximum of 75 minutes long because of concentration levels.
+You will receive work to do before and after lessons too.

 How different are online lessons?

-In some ways, our online lessons are the same as face to face ones as courses need to be organized with a detailed course overview, the teacher needs to quickly reply to emails, the use of Moodle (the online platform) and there is the experience and knowledge of our teachers.
-However, it also brings a number of advantages.
+Our English Language School offers a wide variety of courses.
+In some ways, our online lessons are the same as face-to-face ones, as all our courses come with a detailed course overview.
+Furthermore, the teacher needs to quickly reply to emails and there is access to Moodle (the online platform).
+Moreover, working online also brings a number of advantages.

--> Class groups are smaller (maximum of three students) so there is more personal attention for each student and more choice about whether to have the lessons in the morning or evening.
+- As class groups are smaller, there is more personal attention for each student, and more choice about whether to have the lessons in the morning or evening.

--> Using scanned materials to support the teaching of Reading, Use of English and Listening strategies means that there can be a more intense focus on what to do to be as efficient as possible.
+- Using online materials to support the teaching of Reading, Use of English and Listening strategies means that there can be a more intense focus on what to do in order to improve.

--> Emailed Writing homework is scanned back before the following lessons, so students have the opportunity to check, note down corrections and think of questions for the teacher.
+- Emailed Writing homework is scanned back before the following lessons, so you have the opportunity to check, note down corrections and think of questions for the teacher.

 How is the course assessed and planned?